edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 Independent Thinking

-I believe in the value of thinking for yourself, deploying rationality in a rigorous scientific way.
+I believe in the value of thinking for yourself, deploying rationality and logic in a rigorous way.
-As Immanuel Kant said, “Have the courage to use your own intelligence”.
+As Immanuel Kant said: “have the courage to use your own intelligence”.
-Thinking is no doubt important: Blaise Pascal believed that thinking is the only way for us humans to “nobilitate” ourselves.
-It is what distinguishes humans from other animals in the first place.
+Thinking is no doubt important: Blaise Pascal believed that thinking is the only way for us humans to “nobilitate” ourselves, as it is what distinguishes humans from other animals in the first place.

 But thinking by following the herd is very different from thinking independently by yourself.
 In fact, the courage required in choosing to be alone and closer to the truth - instead of being wrong but in good company - is extremely rare, even more rare than genius.